zovoilis-lab/Flye/docs/INSTALL.md

     python setup.py install

 Alternatively, you can perform local user installation by adding '--user' or '--prefix' options to the previous command.
-The system installation does not include BLASR, which should be installed separately.